Tiledesk/tiledesk/docker-compose/README.md

             proxy_set_header Upgrade $http_upgrade;
             proxy_set_header Connection $connection_upgrade;

-            # SINGLE proxy_redirect rule: rewrite any ":8081" in upstream Location to the public host/scheme (due to tiledesk redirect to :8081/dashboard ata the start)
+            # SINGLE proxy_redirect rule: rewrite any ":8081" in upstream Location to the public host/scheme (due to tiledesk redirect to :8081/dashboard at the start)
             proxy_redirect ~^https?://[^/]+:8081(/.*)$ $scheme://$host$1;
        }
    }